BroesZ/BroesZ/README.md

 ## Hi there 👋
+I'm a Mechanical Engineering student.
+I mainly code in MatLab, but I would like to learn more.
+I like hiking and motorcycling. 😄

 <!--
 **BroesZ/BroesZ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.